 Another problem that can crop up, once you’re writing pretty well, is that your writing is perfectly readable, but it lacks voice.
 It’s essentially forgettable.

-This one isn’t necessarily a problem!
-For some types of writing, particularly freelancing and technical writing, and fast-paced, plot-focused fiction (e.g. thrillers), an “invisible” writing style is a great thing.
+This one isn’t necessarily a problem.
+For some types of writing, an “invisible” writing style is a great thing.
+It’s a real asset for a lot of freelancing, especially technical writing.
+It’s also very common in fast-paced, plot-focused fiction (e.g. thrillers).
 Instead of drawing attention to themselves, your words act as a conduit for your ideas, information, or plot.

 If you’re writing literary fiction, though, or if you’re building a blog (where having a unique voice can be a big draw for readers), then you might want to spend some time focusing on this aspect of your craft.

-Often, developing a strong voice and a unique style goes hand-in-hand with becoming more comfortable with your blog and more willing to take risks or stand out.
-Charlie Gilkey wrote a great post about this years ago, which has stayed with me ever since I read it: Becoming Yourself and Growing Your Blog.
+In some cases, developing a strong voice and a unique style goes hand-in-hand with becoming more comfortable with your writing and being more willing to take risks or stand out.

 #4: Great Writing Style, But You Struggle With the Big Picture

 Some writers are fantastic at individual sentences, but struggle with the bigger picture of writing.
-(I think that, in many ways, this is a more difficult issue to have than being poor at spelling and grammar – the details are fairly easy for an editor to fix, but if your whole plot or concept doesn’t work, that’s tougher.)
+In many ways, this is a more difficult issue to have than being poor at spelling and grammar – the details are fairly easy for an editor to fix, but if your whole plot or concept doesn’t work, that’s tougher.